+Collection Maintenance.
 The Library strives to provide resources that, among other criteria, are current, accurate, accessible, and in good condition.
 Formats are eliminated when demand has sufficiently decreased.
-Deselection is an ongoing process, and staff systematically inspects and considers for withdrawal items based on the following:
+Staff systematically inspects and considers for withdrawal items based on the following: